 Jor’Dan Armstrong has a purpose.
 He also has a unique sound.
 And even more so, he has something to say.
-Though it may not be easy for most music listeners to classify Jor’Dan Armstrong as a Gospel artist because of his commercial mainstream sound, the 30- year old Baton Rouge, Louisiana native is definitely an inspiration.
+Though it may not be easy for most music listeners to classify Jor’Dan Armstrong as a Gospel artist because of his commercial mainstream sound, the 30- year-old Baton Rouge, Louisiana native is most definitely an inspiration.

 As a child Armstrong attend church frequently, it was there he discovered his love for music.
 His mother was a well-known soloist in the city and often brought him up to sing along with her.
-As a teen he tried to stay out of trouble and avoid the vices of the inner city streets that were swallowing his peers and music was he only escape.
+As a teen, he tried to stay out of trouble and avoid the vices of the inner-city streets that were swallowing his peers and music was his only escape.

-Armstrong’s music is heavenly influences by 90’s R&B and Hip Hip.
-Some of his favorite artist are Brandy, Prince, and Usher.
-His first got start producing for Hamilton Park, Netta Brielle, and Adrian Marcel after honing his craft he then began to produce for bigger names like Tyrese Gibson, Johnny Gill, and Keith Sweat.
+Armstrong’s music is heavenly influences by 90’s R&B and Hip Hop.
+Some of his favorite artists are Brandy, Prince, and Usher.
+His first got started producing for Hamilton Park, Netta Brielle, and Adrian Marcel after honing his craft he then began to produce for bigger names like Tyrese Gibson, Johnny Gill, and Keith Sweat.

 Jor’Dan Armstrong’s goal is to broaden the scope of who gospel music can reach.
 He has had the privilege of traveling around the world and captivating audiences with his stage presence and unique sound.

-Armstrong has reached mass audiences through opening for well-known acts such as Isreal Haughton, Mary Mary and Fred Hammond, along with making national television appearances on The Word Network, performing at the flagship Apple Store in Soho, NY for Black Music Month.
+Armstrong has reached mass audiences by opening for well-known acts such as Isreal Haughton, Mary Mary, and Fred Hammond, and making national television appearances on The Word Network, performing at the flagship Apple Store in Soho, NY for Black Music Month.